Lemoncode/cypress-by-example/01_getting_started_with_cypress/README.md

 npm run cypress
 ```

-We're going to visit this url _http://localhost:8080_ a lot, so we can edit __cypress.json__ to make our lives a little bit easier:
+We're going to visit this url _http://localhost:8080_ a lot, so we can edit __./cypress.json__ to make our lives a little bit easier:

 ```json
 {